LinhHa0211/WebGame/README.md

    ```bash
    npm run dev
    ```
-3. **Open http://localhost:3000 with your browser to see the result.**
+3. **Open http://localhost:3000 with your browser to see the user result (3001 for admin, 3002 for publisher).**